Margaret A. Hanson

 - Settled multiple matters, saving clients time and money

-Maggie currently serves on the firm’s Professional Personnel Committee, which handles attorney employment matters, including hiring, associate training, and the summer associate program.
-She has served as a mentor and coordinator of the summer associate program.
-Maggie also contributes to the labor and employment blog and periodically to the ECN Iowa Employment Law Letter.
+Maggie currently serves as the associate representative on the firm’s Board of Directors and she is a member of the firm’s Diversity Committee.
+Her prior service includes the firm’s Professional Personnel Committee, which handles attorney employment matters, including hiring, associate training, and the summer associate program and she was a mentor and coordinator of the summer associate program.
+Maggie also contributes to the labor and employment blog and periodically to the Iowa Employment Law Letter.

 With a few of her contemporaries, Maggie founded the Diversity Committee for the Young Lawyers Division of the Iowa State Bar Association.
 The goal of the committee is to increase the diversity of young lawyers in Iowa.
 This committee is still in its initial stages, but the first focus is mentoring.